deanproctor/couchbase-reference-nagios/README.md

-# Couchbase Nagios reference implementation
+# Couchbase monitoring reference implementation
 This project provides a reference implementation for monitoring Couchbase with Nagios.

 Two Docker images are provided: